 The boy walking the sidewalk in front of me is tossing a banana into the air and catching it as he walks.
 It could be a baseball, a football. a soccer ball, a stone or a pencil.
 Boys toss things into the air, catch them, and feel good with the world as it is.

 Along the way, he stops at a slightly leaking hose that has been repaired before with wire that has become rusted and no longer solves the problem.
 He kneels down and inspects the water problem, holds the banana alongside the hose as if it would make a splint if he only had something to tie it to the hose and complete the operation.
 Boys like to fix things.

 I pass and continue down the sidewalk on my way to the Colonial Zone.

 A leaky hose is a problem we can solve in a world leaking problems.

-For now, throwing and catching stuff is mostly what is on his mind
+For now, throwing and catching stuff is mostly what is on this boy’s mind